moustakas/desi-photometry/README.md

 ##### guadalupe

-In guadalupe, there are just two *targetphot* catalogs as well as a simple stack of these two catalogs.
+In guadalupe, there are just two *targetphot* catalogs as well as a stack of these two catalogs:

 | File Name    | File Size | Number of Targets | Notes |
 |--------------|:-----:|:-----------|-----------|